 Environmental Management Systems.
-Following the completion of the Management Buy-in, we retained independent environmental consultants RPS to design and implement an Environmental Management System ("EMS") for the purpose of monitoring and taking remedial action in respect of issues identified in the course of the Management Buy-in due diligence.
+Following the completion of the Management Buy-in, we retained independent environmental consultants RPS to design and implement an Environmental Management System ("EMS") for the purpose of monitoring and taking remedial action in respect of issues identified in the course of the acquisition due diligence.
 This work led to the adoption of a corporate environmental policy and the development of an EMS manual used by all facilities acquired at that time.
 Subsequent to the original Management Buy-in, all acquired facilities have been the subject of appropriate environmental due diligence.

-On all sites, we continued during 2015 to take a proactive approach to environmental issues, and we completed a number of projects to reduce potential environmental impacts of issues identified in previous base-line reviews.
+On all sites, we continued during 2016 to take a proactive approach to environmental issues, and we completed a number of projects to reduce potential environmental impacts of issues identified in previous base-line reviews.
 We intend to certify all our larger sites as ISO 14001-compliant.
-As of December 31, 2015, 15 out of 22 sites had achieved this objective.
+As of December 31, 2016, 14 out of 20 sites had achieved this objective, with one newly-compliant plant in Canada, but the closure of the previously compliant German operation.

 We report the proportion of our sales that comes from ISO 14001-compliant sites as a non-financial KPI.
-The figure for 2015 is 88%, which is in line with 2014.
-The increase in compliant sites has been offset by the full-year contribution from non-compliant sites acquired midway through 2014.
+The figure for 2016 is 92%, which is 4% higher than in 2015 (88%).